dinosore0/dinosore0/README.md

 </p>

 ### 💡 Daily Tip
-- **Today’s Tip:** Today, do not use the words "Kind of", "Sort of" or "Maybe".
-It either is or it isn't.
+- **Today’s Tip:** The most delicious cocktails often have the highest alcohol content.
+Always pace yourself to preserve your dignity.

 ## 🌟 Experiences (731 days)